 Affiliate Professor of Leadership and Organization

-Ric Roi is a senior business psychologist who advises boards and CEOs on matters related to board renewal, CEO succession, and leadership transitions.
+Ric Roi is Affiliate Professor of Leadership and Organization.
+He is a senior business psychologist who advises boards and CEOs on matters related to board renewal, CEO succession, and leadership transitions.
 He is also an expert in top team effectiveness and strategic talent management solutions.
 He has extensive experience in consulting and has led advisory projects for clients in over 30 countries.

 Roi’s primary research focus is leadership ambidexterity – the need for leaders to simultaneously optimize their existing business operations and create future sources of revenue and profit by developing new business models or exploring opportunities.